 Think about your bedroom right now.
 If you’re like most people, you’re thinking of a pile of laundry, an errant sock, some dust or dirt in the corner you’ve been meaning to vacuum for weeks, a television that lulls you to sleep, phone charging cables, a messy work desk with a pile of tax documents and sticky notes, children jumping on the bed in their bare feet, and a cat shaking the kitty litter off her paws.

 No matter how crazy your life is or how cramped your house is, I PROMISE – there’s a way to turn your bedroom from a chaotic Grand Central Station to a sacred space that nourishes your sex life.

 The One Place a Couple Has That is Just for Them

 What’s so special about the bedroom?
-It’s the ONE place where couples have all to themselves.
+It’s the ONE safe place couples have all to themselves.

 It might take a little bit of work to create a special place just for sex.
 You might be thinking “Crap, we have the dogs in bed with us, the kids come in during all hours of the night, and my office desk is in there too – making me think about my next big deadline or presentation.”

-Listen – if you want your sex life to have its own special space, it might take a little bit of protecting and guarding.
-Think of it not as protecting a room – think of it as protecting your sex life.
+Listen – if you want your sex life to exist in a better place, it might take a little bit of protecting and guarding.
+Think of it not as protecting a separate room – think of it as protecting your sex life.